VIRUS TODAY: With vaccine coming, daily deaths set a record

 — Officials in California hope that a three-week stay-at-home order imposed this week on the agricultural San Joaquin Valley will slow transmission in a 12-county area where 97% of intensive care hospital beds are occupied.

-THE NUMBERS: Deaths in the U.S. rose to 2,360 per day on average, up from 1,477 at the end of November, according to the COVID Tracking Project, using a seven-day rolling average.
-New cases confirmed daily also have jumped, to 210,765 from 166,123 on Nov.
+THE NUMBERS: The seven-day rolling average of deaths per day in the U.S. rose to 2,360, up from 1,477 at the end of November, according to the COVID Tracking Project.
+The seven-day rolling average of new confirmed cases also has jumped, to 210,765 from 166,123 on Nov.
 27.

 QUOTABLE: “We see the train coming down the track and we’re telling people, and some people listen and get off the track and other people get on the track and start dancing.” — Chuck Davis, CEO of data science company Bayesiant, on trying to get people in California to take precautions to avoid transmission.